SHO-NUFF THE Q-FUNK

 (Tune in to HOTG Internet Radio)

-Certainly not well-known today, Curtis Johnson recorded just a handful of singles in his time, a few of which found at least limited acceptance.
+Certainly not well-known today, Curtis Johnson recorded just a handful of singles in his time, a few of which found at least limited acceptance in the prior decade.
 I first heard of him on two Tuff City CD compilations* of Quezergue productions; and what I know of the singer’s background comes mostly from Michael Hurtt’s notes to one of those, Sixty Smonkin' Soul Senders.

 Johnson came to New Orleans from Wichita Falls, Texas in the early 1960s; and, by 1963, had started a vocal group, the Sonics, who became popular around town fairly quickly, soon recording two singles for Cosimo Matassa's White Cliffs label: #208, "Just Like Delilah" b/w "So Tired"; and #230, "Come Home Baby" b/w "Crescent Walk".
 Of those, "Come Home Baby", modeled after the Impressions, had some limited success locally.

-"Trying To Win You Over", was another straight-forward, moderately paced, fairly generic soul number; but the flip was another matter.
-I've chosen it as an example of Big Q's penchant for quirky rhythmic experimentation; but "Sho-Nuff The Real Thing" was really not Johnson's best vocal showcase, as he seemed overwhelmed, or maybe unnerved by the arrangement;
+"Trying To Win You Over", was the straight-forward, moderately paced, and fairly generic soul top side; but the flip was another matter.
+I've chosen it as an example of Big Q's penchant for quirky rhythmic experimentation; but "Sho-Nuff The Real Thing" was really not Johnson's best vocal showcase, as he seemed overwhelmed, or maybe unnerved by having to deliver something equivalent to what King Floyd was having success with at the time.
+Maybe funk really wasn't his thing.

 "Carry On" (Maria Tynes, Wardell Quezergue)